Rusk: India

 In India rusk (sometimes also called toast biscuit) is a traditional dried bread or cake.
-It is also known as papay, rattan, khasta (ख़स्ता), russ or cake rusk in Hindi-Urdu, and Punjabi or porai பொறை in Tamil or kathi biskut in Bengali.
-It is usually eaten dipped in milk tea which softens the rusk.
+It is also known as papay, rattan, khasta (ख़स्ता), russ or cake rusk in Hindi-Urdu and Punjabi; porai (பொறை) in Tamil; or kathi biskut in Bengali.
+It is usually eaten dipped in milk tea, which softens the rusk.
 The sweet "cake rusk" version is made of cake whose ingredients include wheat flour, sugar, fat, leavening agent, and, optionally, eggs.
-A popular variant is flavoured with cardamom.
+A common variant is flavoured with cardamom.

 Indonesia

-Double baked bread in Indonesia is called bagelen, believed to originate from Bagelen, a village in Central Java.
-Before the second bake, the bread is smeared with sugar and buttercream.
+Double-baked bread in Indonesia is called bagelen, believed to originate from Bagelen, a village in Central Java.
+Before the second baking, the bread is smeared with sugar and buttercream.
 It is usually eaten as a snack.

 Iran

 In Iran, rusk is called nān-e sokhāri (نان سوخاری).
 It is made from wheat flour, sugar, skimmed milk powder, vegetable oil, gluten, malt extract, soy flour, salt, yeast, and water.
 It is eaten as a dunking biscuit, particularly with Persian chai (tea).
 The most common brand of naan sukhaari is Vitana.